 Fatigue: Lose the Snooze Button

-An overwhelming majority of my patients report NOT feeling refreshed in the morning when they have to get up.
+An overwhelming majority of my patients report NOT feeling refreshed in the morning when they wake up.
 I’m always a little pleasantly surprised when I ask and a patient says yes, they feel refreshed.
-Feeling fatigued or tired all the time is not normal and may be a sign that there’s something wrong, so it should never be ignored.
+Fatigue or feeling tired all the time is not normal.
+This may be a sign that there’s something wrong, so it should never be ignored.

 If you are not waking up feeling refreshed, there are a number of possible explanations.
 Here are some common reasons for chronic fatigue:

 Not enough sleep